-We are not meant to work all day without allowing ourselves time to do something just for the pure joy of it — whether it’s going for a swim, playing a game with friends, or creating something with your hands.
+We are not meant to work all day without allowing ourselves time to do something just for the pure joy of it — whether it’s going for a swim, playing a game, or creating something with your hands.

 Remember That You Won’t Feel This Way Forever

-The one thing we can be certain of in life is that things always change — and that includes your feelings.
+The one thing we can be certain of in life is that things always change — and that includes our feelings.
 This too shall pass.